Representing Rockland County residents facing shoplifting charges

 Rockland County shoplifting charges explained

-If you were arrested for larceny in Spring Valley or Rockland County, you can face various consequences that depend mostly on the value of the stolen items.
+If you were arrested for larceny in New City or Rockland County, you can face various consequences that depend mostly on the value of the stolen items.
 These consequences include fines and imprisonment.

 - Property with a value of $1000 or less: Known as petit larceny, this offense is considered a class A misdemeanor and comes with fines up to $1000 dollars and the possibility of imprisonment up to a year.